The Neverending Story: Stage

 The world première of the stage production took place in 2012 in Brisbane, Australia, by the Harvest Rain Theatre Company.

 In Germany, The Neverending Story has been variously adapted to a stage play, ballet and opera, which premiered both at Trier and at Weimar Nationaltheater on 10 April 2004, and was subsequently staged at Linz Landestheater on 11 December.
 The scores to both the opera and the ballet versions were composed by Siegfried Matthus.
 The opera libretto was by Anton Perry.

 In Canada, the novel was adapted to stage for the Stratford Festival for the 2019 season adapted by David S. Craig with original music by Hawksley Workman.

+In Spain, in October 2022, the musical of The Neverending Story premiered in Madrid, in Teatro Calderón.
+The music was composed by Iván Macias and the book was adapted by Felix Amador, while Federico Barrios was the director.
+Bastian and Atreyu roles were played by children that alternate.
+Teresa Abarca and Alba Cuartero alternate the Childlike Empress.
+Josean Moreno was Fujur, Teresa Ferrer was Xayide and Álex Forriols was Gmork.
+The company KREAT K made for the musical some animatronics of the fantastic creatures.
+The musical did the last show in Madrid on May 28, 2023.
+On September 8, the musical came to Teatro principal in Zaragoza, and lasted until October 22.
+Later on November 2, the musical premiered in Barcelona in Teatre Apolo with Elena González as Childlike Empress, Josean Moreno as Fujur, Álex Forriols as Gmork and Noemí Gallego as Xayide.
+The last show in Barcelona was on April 7, 2024.
+Between December 18, 2025 and January 4, 2026, the musical will return in FIBES, Seville.

 Television

 The 1995 animated series was produced by Canadian animation studio Nelvana, under the title of The Neverending Story: The Animated Adventures of Bastian Balthazar Bux.
 The animated series ran for two years, and had a total of twenty-six episodes.
 Director duties were split between Marc Boreal and Mike Fallows.
 Each episode focused on Bastian's further adventures in Fantastica, largely different from his further adventures in the book, but occasionally containing elements of them.

 Tales from the Neverending Story, a one-season-only TV series that is loosely based on Ende's novel, was produced in Montreal, Quebec, Canada, through December 2000 to August 2002 and distributed by Muse Entertainment, airing on HBO in 2002.
 It was aired as four two-hour television movies in the US and as a TV series of 13 one-hour episodes in the United Kingdom.
 The series was released on DVD in 2001.

-In the season two finale of The Venture Bros., "Showdown at Cremation Creek (Part II)", Dean Venture embarks upon a fantastical, hallucinated adventure that closely borrows from The Neverending Story.

-Google Doodle

-On 1 September 2016, a Google Doodle created by Google artist Sophie Diao commemorated the publication of the work.

 Video games

-A text adventure was released by Ocean Software in 1985 for the ZX Spectrum, Amstrad CPC, Commodore 64, and Atari 8-bit family.
+Ocean Software released a text adventure in 1985 for the ZX Spectrum, Amstrad CPC, Commodore 64, and Atari 8-bit computers.

 A video game based on the second film was released in 1990 by Merimpex Ltd under their Linel label and re-released by System 4 for the ZX Spectrum and Commodore 64.

-In 2001, the German video game studio attraction published their Ende-inspired video game, AURYN Quest.
+The Ende-inspired video game AURYN Quest was released in 2002.